How to Cut Paneling Without Splintering — 3 Tips and Tricks

 Circular saw

 These are more portable and easier to control, making them a good option for cutting wood paneling.
-They mostly cut upward, but we suggest turning their face downward by removing the blade.
+While they typically cut upward, I recommend turning their face downward by removing the blade.

 circular saw holder